xbox1994/GoP2PSpider/README.md

 3. run `restart.sh` on standalone server or run data service on one server `go run data/server/main.go` and run as many workers as possible in any server `go run worker/server/main.go -wc 50`

 # TODO
-1. worker code refactor
-2. worker performance enhancement
-3. data service query api and web interface
+data service query api and web interface
-4. remove torrent saver function